A-Momin/noteshub/nts/notes_aws2.md

         -   **Integration with Backends**: Methods define how the API Gateway interacts with backend services, such as AWS Lambda functions, Amazon EC2, or HTTP endpoints.
         -   **Input/Output Mapping**: Request and response payloads can be transformed or mapped to fit the backend’s format using **mapping templates**.

+        ##### Integration Types:

+        API Gateway allows you to integrate the frontend API with various backend services via different integration types:

+        -   **Lambda Integration**: Direct integration with AWS Lambda functions, allowing you to run serverless functions as API endpoints.
+        -   **HTTP/HTTP_PROXY Integration**: API Gateway can route requests to HTTP-based backends such as web servers or third-party APIs.
+        -   **AWS Service Integration**: Integrate with other AWS services like DynamoDB, SNS, or SQS directly, without requiring Lambda.

         ##### Proxy Integration

         In AWS API Gateway, **Proxy Integration** is a feature that allows the API to pass through all HTTP requests directly to an AWS Lambda function or another HTTP endpoint without configuring each method, parameter, or mapping.
 It creates a streamlined and flexible setup, especially useful for microservices architectures.
 Followings are the key points of proxy integration with aws lambda